abdulkhaliqsoule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations - Create a script that prints all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z One combination per line The output should be alpha ordered, starting with aa Do not print oo Your script file should contain maximum 64 characters
 13-print_float - Write a script that prints a number with two decimal places.
 The number will be stored in the environment variable NUM.
 14. Decimal to Hexadecimal- decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.
+15. Everyone is a proponent of strong encryption- a script that encodes and decodes text using the rot13 encryption.